chappidiRushi/js-glossary/README.md

 ### IIFE
 An Immediately Invoked Function Expression (IIFE) is a JavaScript design pattern that involves defining and immediately executing a function.
 This pattern is often used to create a private scope for variables and functions, preventing them from polluting the global namespace.

+## H

+### Hoisting
+Hoisting in JavaScript refers to the process where variable and function declarations are moved to the top of their containing scope during the compilation phase.
+This means you can use variables and functions before they are declared in the code.
+For variables declared with var, the declaration is hoisted, but the initialization is not.
+For variables declared with let and const, the declaration is hoisted, but they are not initialized until the code execution reaches the declaration.
+This results in a "temporal dead zone" where accessing the variable before its declaration will throw a ReferenceError.

 ## P

 ### Promise